Sina-KH/Telegram-Android/README.md

 ## Telegram Contest 2025 r1

 Given the current circumstances in Iran, **including the war and internet issues**, I couldn’t rewrite the profile or spend as much time as planned.
-The result isn’t ideal, but I believe it reached an acceptable level, hopefully!
+The result isn’t ideal, but I believe it reached an acceptable level to submit, hopefully!

-All the animations and actions are implemented, and I tried my best to handle edge cases and keep the code quality acceptable.
+Most of the animations and actions are implemented, and I tried my best to handle edge cases and keep the code quality acceptable.

 <img src="contest_result.gif" width="400" />